 Create digital products

-What can you create that’s digital?
+What can you create that’s digital to diversify your business?
 Can you make any digital products that you can sell?
 Such as eBooks, courses, training programmes or even a magazine about your niche.
 These are virtual products that don’t require any handling or shipping and your customers can receive instantly.

 Gym & Fitness Industry